OliverJ20/Intellipharm-challange/README.md

 # Intellipharm-challange

-This challenge took about 6 hours total, not including environment setup and the link but including code tidy up, repo setup and manual testing to make sure docker and everything worked correctly.
+This challenge took 6 hours of total development time, not including environment setup and the link but including code tidy up, repo setup and manual testing to make sure docker and everything worked correctly.

-I strongly believe I have been able to complete all tasks stated except for the 5th UI task, which was to drill into the chart for further detail.
+I strongly believe I have delivered on all tasks except for the javascript/UI task that was :
+5. Create a function that drills into each year on the graph and displays the number of sign-ups for each month in that year.

 I had not attempted charts before and this proved to be a unique challenge, which I thought would be fairly simply turned out to be rather complex.
 I do believe I would of been able to achieve this task however it would of taken considerably more time, possible a day or so without assistance or guidance